DebjaniSihiLab/starter-hugo-research-group/content/post/PG_PSI_CEFS_award/_index.md

 **2025–26 CEFS Graduate Fellowship** from ***Center for Environmental Farming Systems (CEFS)***

 We are so proud of PG’s dedication and achievements.
-Keep up the amazing work, PG!
+Keep up the amazing work, PG!!